vivin-neelankavil/Jio_IPTV/README.md

 <br>
 Steps

-1. Install the following android apps from google play store<br>
+1. Install the following android apps from any android play store(be it aptoide or mod market)<br>
   a.
 'KSWEB: web developer kit', the author of this script recommends using  paid/PRO version<br>
   b.
 Tivimate or OTT Navigator Player, I recommend using the paid version as this it has the closest/similar interface of using ideal TV setup box<br>